mwbo/learngit/readme.txt

 im learning git
 git is a subversion controler
+git is free software
 ghggggg